 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy (BOP).

-Commercial insurance can be affordable for Kentucky small business owners.
-Factors that influence the cost include:
+Commercial insurance can be affordable for small business owners.
+Average costs in the Bluegrass State are:

-Insureon's licensed agents can help you find policies that fulfill Kentucky's requirements and your business insurance needs.
-Once you've purchased insurance with us, you can download a certificate of insurance by logging into your account.
+Insureon's licensed agents can help you find policies that fulfill Kentucky's business insurance requirements and match your type of business.
+Once you've purchased coverage with us, you can download a certificate of insurance by logging into your account.